hushkat/hushkat.github.io/_posts/2025-07-02-CloudGoat.md

 ## Analyzing the Dangerous Policy

 This IAM policy is very interesting, and dangerous, from a security perspective.
 It's explicitly crafted to allow privilege escalation via the "rollback" method.
-Let’s break it down.
+Let’s break it down:
 **iam:Get* + iam:List*:** Allows reading IAM configurations
 These permissions allow:
 - Reading IAM users, roles, groups, and policies.